elifesciences/elife-continuum-documentation/file_naming_spec.md

 to prevent revisions entering the production system again that have already resulted in a successful publising event.
 I think we might want to consider this story.

+#### The `"article-version-id": "00013.1",` now no longer contains any reference to "VOR", why is that?

+The main requirement from the Drupal side is that articles can be sorted on the article-version-id, so the presence of a `VOR` or `POA` label in this id would require logic in the Drupal layer to be able to correctly sort the article versions, as the app would have to know which of these kinds of state of the came before which other kinds of state.
+If we drop this name in the id, then the app does not have to carry this logic, and we make the API call to the Drupal layer less eLife specific, meaning that in future this system could be more easily adopted by other publishers, or used in other workflows that do not have POA or VOR in them.

 #### In this document have you sneakilly concatenated the names of things like figures?
 Why, and do you have a full specification list?

 I have, mainly as I felt that file names for sub components were becoming unweildy.
 Here is the start of a specification list